Telecommunications in Uzbekistan: Internet

+During the presidency of Islam Karimov, local websites peaked in the late 2000s and the early 2010s; Olam.uz collaborated with the government in 2012; there was still a significant amount of self-censorship practiced by the Uzbek portals of the time.

 Internet access in Uzbekistan has significantly developed after its new president, Shavkat Mirziyoyev, came to power.
 Compared to the past, you can now access Instagram, Facebook, Twitter and many other social networks without any restrictions.
 The new president has opened up the country to FDIs and has signed a tax incentive for business opportunities to improve the private business sector.
 He has also addressed and put a lot of effort into improving internet connections and mobility within the country.